The Scoop On Paced Bottle Feeding (And Why You Should Try It)

-Also, anything labelled “100% organic” must, by both American & Canadian law, contain absolutely no genetically-modified ingredients.
+Also, anything labeled “100% organic” must, by both American & Canadian law, contain absolutely no genetically-modified ingredients.

 Let’s get something out of the way, though: organic vegetables & fruits aren’t necessarily more nutritious than their non-organic counterparts.
 That’s not the reason to go organic.

 Eating organic is simply to avoid those toxic chemicals and genetically-modified ingredients.
-A lot of people also swear that organic fruits & veggies are more tasty than non-organic, which is pretty awesome when trying to get your child to open up to solids!
+A lot of people also swear that organic fruits & veggies are tastier than non-organic, which is pretty awesome when trying to get your child to open up to solids!

 There are several certifications you’ll find on organic foods.
 They are as follows: